DiscoverValuCompass/support-docs/docs/discover/getting-started.md

 It’s highly recommended that you complete the assessment _with the business owner or prospect_.
 Doing it together not only speeds things up but also creates trust and context for the results.

+{: .note }
+> It’s highly recommended to complete the assessment *with the business owner or prospect*.
+>
+> Doing it together speeds things up and builds trust.

 ## Required Information

 At a minimum, you’ll need these details: